This exploration is for all ages, as the colored smilies show. You can research the Northeast Woodland Tribes with your whole family together!

 As you read, look for information on the culture of the tribe.
 Take notes about the tribe on the worksheet or on plain paper.

 Next have the kids use what they learned to create a project about their tribe.
-Karen’s Big List of Book Projects could provide some inspiration.
-You might also pick something that is specific to your tribe.
-Maybe they used a peace pipe or had a ceremony for the dead that interested you.
-Create a project around that.
+Pick something that is specific to your tribe.
+Maybe the tribe used a peace pipe or had a ceremony for the dead that interested you.
+Perhaps you are fascinated by their homes or how they fished.
+Create a project around something that interests you.
 Present your project to an audience.

 Step 3: Show What You Know